Oranjemund: History

+Oranjemund was proclaimed a town in 2011.
 Until 2017 the town was run by Namdeb (formerly Consolidated Diamond Mines), now a subsidiary of De Beers.
 Access to, and settlement in Oranjemund was restricted to employees and their relatives.
-Its infrastructure is superior to that of other towns in Namibia's South, due to it not being dependent on cost recovery from its inhabitants.
+The infrastructure is superior to that of other towns in Namibia's South, due to it not being dependent on cost recovery from its inhabitants.
 In the second half of the 20th century, Oranjemund featured a large recreational complex with swimming pool, cinema, restaurants and bars.
-Water is still provided free of charge, and until 2016 so was electricity.
+Water is still provided free of charge, and until 2016, so was electricity.

-Oranjemund was proclaimed a town in 2011.
+Economy and infrastructure

+Oranjemund is still dominated by its diamond mining industry.

 Transportation

-There is a border post to South Africa at the south end of the Ernest Oppenheimer Bridge.
-Until the town was opened in 2017, only persons with pre-application of 1 month were allowed to cross the border.

-Oranjemund is connected to Rosh Pinah via a tarred road along the Namibian shore of the Orange River.
-This road was inaugurated at the time of the town proclamation in 2011.
+Oranjemund features a border post to Alexander Bay, South Africa via the Ernest Oppenheimer Bridge over the Orange River.
+Until the town was declared accessible to the public in 2017, only persons with pre-application of 1 month were allowed to cross the border.
+Before the town was proclaimed in 2011, this was the only road access to Oranjemund, as the Sperrgebiet covered all territory north and east of the town.
+Today Oranjemund is connected to Rosh Pinah via a tarred road along the Namibian shore of the Orange River.

+Oranjemund Airport had scheduled flights to Cape Town, Lüderitz, Walvis Bay and Windhoek.
+As of 2023, only a scheduled flight to Windhoek Eros is offered.